Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 In higher-order languages such as Scala, functions may capture free variables or manipulate first-class function closures.
 Both CT and RT provide mechanisms to reason about such higher-order scenarios.
 For example, consider an anonymous function that writes to a captured file handle @f@; the outermost qualifier of the function type should include @f@:

 More interestingly, consider a function that accepts @f@ as a parameter and returns the anonymous function capturing @f@; passing such a function to @withFile@ would leak the file handle in a closure.
-To enable the capture checker for detection, we annotate the type of @f@ with~@^@, marking it a tracked resource.
-The separation extension \cite{SeparationChecking} further ensures that @f@ carries no undeclared aliases to captured free variables, analogous to when annotated with only the freshness marker $\qfresh$ in RT \cite{DBLP:journals/pacmpl/WeiBJBR24}.
+To enable the capture checker for detection, we annotate the type of @f@ with~@^@, marking it as a tracked resource\footnote{ With different semantics, the freshness marker~$\qfresh$ in RT-style type signature achieves a similar role.} whose aliasing the compiler will monitor.
+The separation extension \cite{SeparationChecking} further ensures that @f@ does not overlap with captured free variables.
 The result type @(() => Unit)@ is annotated with @{f}@, reflecting the escape.

-At the time of applying @leakFile@, occurrences of the bound variable @f@ inside types are substituted with the qualifier of the parameter:
+When applying @leakFile@, the bound variable @f@ in types is substituted with the parameter qualifier:

 \paragraph{Polymorphism and Leakage Prevention.}